YeoLab/rbp-maps/README.md

 # Other Notes
 - The script will automatically create intermediate raw and normalized matrix files for every condition you provide... the files can get big!! but they can be loaded into pandas if you wanted to look at a few events.
-They're comma separated
+They're comma separated.

 - At least for ENCODE, we set a cutoff of a minimum 100 events (rmats annotation file should have at least 100 lines), otherwise the signal will look messy